-I have worked closely with the experimental group of Prof. Shawn Lin at Rensselaer Polytechnic Institute (USA) to demonstrate broadband solar absorption beyond the Lambertian limit [Scientific Reports, 10, 11857 (2020)] in two types of thin-silicon photonics crystals.
+I have worked closely with an experimental group at Rensselaer Polytechnic Institute (USA) to demonstrate broadband solar absorption beyond the Lambertian limit in two types of thin-silicon photonics crystals.
+I am leading another international collaboration, involving the Institute of Solar Energy Research Hamelin Germany, Swinburne University of Technology Australia, and the University of Toronto, to realize my prediction of thin-silicon photonics crystal solar cells with efficiencies beyond 30%.

 8. Medical Diagnostics using a Lab-in-a-Photonic-Crystal.
 Together with a PhD student of mine at the University of Toronto, I have introduced a theoretical prescription for a physically realizable Lab-in-a-Photonic-Crystal optical biosensor that can instantaneously detect and discriminate multiple disease-markers, both quantitatively and combinatorically, in a single spectroscopic measurement.
 [Logical discrimination of multiple disease-markers in an ultra-compact nano-pillar lab-in-a-photonic-crystal, A. Al-Rashid and Sajeev John, J. Appl.
 Phys.
 126, 234701 (2019)].
 This optical biosensor is a promising paradigm for portable, ultra-compact and inexpensive medical testing.
 It enables diagnosing diseases at early stages in a primary care setting using a minimal amount of blood serum or other fluid, without requiring expensive, time-consuming, external laboratory testing.
 A square-lattice photonic crystal of nanopillars with fixed height but differentiated cross sections within a narrow flow-channel is used for cascaded transmission of light through a photonic bandgap.
 This photonic band gap contains a central waveguide mode and two separated edge waveguide modes.
 The nanopillar array is placed on a thin layer of high-refractive-index backing material resting on a glass substrate with fluid and biomarker flow along the waveguide direction.
-A simpler version of the previous sensor is found in [Journal of the Optical Society of America B, 38, No. 3, 968-978 (2021)].
 A variety of spectral fingerprints are identified as various disease-marker combinations bind to specific lines of nanopillars.
 Various diseases or various stages of a given disease are detected and differentiated through the inter-play of central-waveguide resonances with edge modes and three-dimensional index-guided bulk modes.
 This offers a distinctive mechanism for instantaneous disease diagnosis using a minimal volume of fluid sample.